-Every financial transaction that results in the creation of an accounts receivable is assigned an identification number called the "adjustment ICN."
-The adjustment ICN for an adjusted claim matches the original ICN assigned to the adjusted claim.
+Each new claim adjustment is assigned an identification number called the "Adjustment ICN."
 For other financial transactions, the adjustment ICN is determined by the following formula.

 Type of Character and Description Applicable Characters and Description Transaction - The first character indicates the type of financial transaction that created the accounts V - Capitation adjustment receivable.
 1 - OBRA Level 1 screening void request 2 - OBRA Nurse Aide Training/Testing void request Identifier - 10 additional numbers are assigned to complete the Adjustment ICN.
 The identifier is used internally by ForwardHealth.